Badprt23/Android-Firefox-Bookmarks/README.md

-Repo to Help with the export of Bookmarks from Firefox for Android
+Repo to Help with the export of Bookmarks from Firefox for Android (without using Firefox Sync)

 !!!ONLY WORKS WITH ROOTED PHONE!!!